Who We Are

-We’re a small Los Angeles–based collective of people who give a shit — about the work, the mission, and the people we build for.
-We come from different backgrounds but share one core trait: everything we build is designed to scale and engineered to perform.
-We’ve run projects across industries, cities, borders, and budgets — from gritty field deployments to high-spec tech stacks — and we’ve built things that last.
-When you work with us, you’re not getting a platform, a “solution,” or some glossy pitch deck.
-You’re getting a system that works, a team that shows up, and tools you can count on when it matters.
+We’ve run projects across industries, cities, borders, and budgets—from gritty field deployments to high-spec software stacks—and we build things that last.
+When you work with us, you’re not getting an abstract platform, an enterprise "solution," or a glossy pitch deck.
+You’re getting a system that works, a team that shows up, and tools you can count on when reality hits.

 Situational Infrastructure

-As you can see in our product lineup, we focus on devices and technology that put eyes and actions on things and in places where humans can’t — or where you need AI/ML to filter noise so a human knows what to do, now.
-Situational infrastructure means building the systems that don’t just sit there — they sense, interpret, react, and communicate.
-They’re fast.
-They’re embedded.
-They’re tuned to reality instead of theoretical edge cases.
-Whether it’s a fire starting in a canyon, a power transformer spiking before failure, or a gas leak before sunrise, we believe the first response shouldn’t depend on someone noticing a smell or a glow on a hillside.
-It should already be known.
+To us, Situational Infrastructure means building hardware and networks that don't just sit there.
+They sense, interpret, react, and communicate.
+They are fast, embedded, and tuned to the chaos of real environments instead of theoretical lab edge cases.
+Whether it’s a fire starting in a canyon, a remote utility transformer spiking before failure, or an atmospheric shift before sunrise, we believe the first response shouldn’t depend on someone finally noticing a smell or a glow on a hillside.

 Ships to 200 countries?